smaht-dac/submitr/docs/source/about.rst

    `SMaHT Portal Account Creation <account_creation.html>`_

-For further support, questions, feature requests, bug reports, or other information regarding the file submission process or SMaHT Portal, please contact the SMaHT DAC Team at `smhelp@hms-dbmi.atlassian.net <mailto:smhelp@hms-dbmi.atlassian.net>`_.
+For further support, questions, feature requests, bug reports, or other information regarding the file submission process or the SMaHT project, please contact the SMaHT DAC Team at `smhelp@hms-dbmi.atlassian.net <mailto:smhelp@hms-dbmi.atlassian.net>`_.
+See the `Reporting Issues <#id1>`_ section below for more on this.

 .. tip::
     **SMaHT** stands for: :toplink:`Somatic Mosaicism across Human Tissues Data Portal <https://commonfund.nih.gov/smaht>`